dduyg/55/posts/alchemyofsouls.md

 ## <a id="section-2"></a>Creating the data

-To create my dataset, I turned to the English subtitles for each episode, which where available on opensubtitles.org in SRT format.
-Using Python, I <a href="https://github.com/dduyg/alchemy-of-souls/blob/main/scripts/srt2csv_converter.py" target="_blank" class="lined">wrote a script</a>  to extract the dialogue from the subtitle files (.srt) per episode and convert them into a CSV file.
-The output CSV files contained all the spoken lines by the characters throughout the episode, along with the season and episode number they were spoken in, and the timestamps.
+To create my dataset, I turned to the English subtitles for each episode, which where available in SRT format.
+Using Python, I <a href="https://github.com/dduyg/alchemy-of-souls/blob/main/scripts/srt2csv_converter.py" target="_blank" class="lined">wrote a script</a>  to extract the dialogue from the subtitle files `(.srt)` per episode and convert them into a `CSV` file.
+The output CSV files contained all the spoken lines by the characters throughout the episode, along with timestamps, the season and episode number they were spoken in.
 With this <a href="https://github.com/dduyg/alchemy-of-souls/tree/main/data/AoS-episodes" target="_blank" class="lined">collection</a> of csv data per episode in hand, I was ready to analyze the dialogue and find/extract the iconic lines that contain valuable messages, lessons using Natural Language Processing (NLP) techniques in Python.

 Using a topic modeling technique like Latent Dirichlet Allocation (LDA) to extract themes and messages from the preprocessed text data: